sashahafner/ALFAM2-EF-DK-2021/readme.md

 Evaluation of effect of weather resolution (fixed means vs. 3 hour means) on calculated emission.
 Results presented in Appendix 6.

+* `examples`
+Example calculations as described in Appendix 11 in the report.

+* `software_versions`
+See the file `software_versions.txt` for a record of the package and R versions used for calculations.
+Run `main.R` to create a new version (although this generally won't make sense to do).

 # Running scripts
 To calculate emission factors, run `emission_factors/main.R` using [R](https://www.r-project.org/).
 For the complete calculation of emission factors and all supporting analyses can be repeated by running the main.R script withing the scripts subdirectory within each of the directories listed above (except database and functions).
 Results are written to files in the output and plots subdirectories.
 See the logs subdirectory where relevant for ALFAM2 package version, or pars.txt to check parameter values.
 Other required packages are listed in the packages.R scripts.
+Unfortunately, it is possible that these scripts will not work (or will work differently) with future versions of R or the add-on packages used here.
+All calculations were originally carried out using R version 3.6.3 and ALFAM2 version 0.3.2, but scripts were later updated to work with R v4.1.1 (change in default for `stringsAsFactors` argument in `read.csv()` was addressed) and ALFAM2 v0.5.0 (change in default parameter values was addressed).
+If necessary, see `software_versions/software_versions.txt`.

 # More information
 For more information on the ALFAM2 model and project see [www.alfam.dk](www.alfam.dk).